oottppxx/enigma2/plugins/README.md

 * PLHeinz is the same as Heinz, but specific for OpenPLi, due to code base differences making it difficult (to me) to use SingleEPG builtin screens.

-* Subway is a plugin do display subscription info, if the service supports it.
+* Subway is a plugin to display subscription info, if the service supports it.

 * MiracleWhip is a plugin to edit Suls/IPTVBouquetMaker/E2m3u2bouquet provider configs via the webbrowser.

 * Balancer is a server switcher for Vaders (and resellers).

+* McDonnells is a match center events lister/zapper for Vaders (and resellers).

 Most plugins, except for PLHeinz, were developed and tested on OpenATV.
 The version numbers of the plugins generally track the major/minor release for the system where